 The visual methods are computationally faster than the other methods because the data usually contain many overlapping routes, which are processed jointly.
-The drawback is that the direction of travel is lost in the image representation and must be handled separately.
-Visual methods also perform poorly if the density of the routes varies inside the dataset, as demonstrated by Biagioni and Eriksson [2012a].
+The drawback of visual methods is that the direction of travel is lost in the image representation and must be handled separately.
+Visual methods also perform poorly if the density of the routes varies inside the dataset, as demonstrated by Biagioni and Eriksson [2012].
 The route merging method suffers in the presence of high GPS noise.
-It is also much slower on the Chicago dataset because it has high frequency of points per street.
-The reason is that the merging approach processes every trajectory individually regardless their location.
-The other methods manage this issue more efficiently.
+It is also far slower than the other approaches, as shown in Biagioni and Eriksson [2012].
+CellNet running time is moderate.
+The time complexity of the method is slow when a dataset has high route density or the number of roads is high.
+Processing times are shown in Table 9; however, they can vary substantially when parameters are changed.
+The times are shown for the optimized values.